-Printing PCL or PostScript to PSF destinations: Specifying which paper bin to use
+Printing PCL or PostScript to PSF destinations when using the CPSI transform engine: Specifying which paper bin to use

 In general, when you submit a print job through a PCL or PostScript driver, you can use the printer options to specify which input paper bin you want the printer to use.
 For example, if you know that white 8.5 × 11 inch paper is always loaded in bin one and letterhead is always in bin two, you can select bin one when you want to print a draft and bin two when you're ready to print a real letter.